prog4biol/pfb2019/problemsets/Python_06_IO_problemset.md

 2. Modifiy the script in the previous problem to write the contents to a new file called "Python_06_uc.txt"

-3. Open and print the reverse complement of each sequence in [this fasta file](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.fasta).
+3. Open and print the reverse complement of each sequence in [Python_06.fasta](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.fasta).
 Make sure to print the output in fasta format including the sequence name and a note in the description that this is the reverse complement.
 Print to STDOUT and capture the output into a file with a command line redirect '>'.

 4. Open the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file [Python_06.fastq](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.fastq) and go through each line of the file.
 Count the number of lines and the number of characters per line.
 Have your program report the:
     - total number of lines